Edit Content

 NAFC Can Help

 If you’ve spent any time on our site, you know that we have tools to help you.
-That there are management options available and new alternatives coming out practically every day that you can try to overcome this condition.
+There are management options available and new alternatives coming out practically every day that you can try to overcome this condition.
 But for all the absorbent pads, devices, medications, exercises, and procedures that are out there, none of them will do a thing if you’re not willing to admit that you have this problem and that you need to do something about it.

 Sometimes, the best motivation comes from other sufferers.
 So over the next two months, we’re rounding up stories from both women and men to help you see inside the lives of others like you.
 To help you know that you’re not alone.
 And to show you that once you find the courage to do something about incontinence, your life can be so much fuller.
 Many of our sufferers wish they had taken action much sooner.
 They wish they had talked with someone about the condition: their spouse, a friend, or their doctor.
 We hope that in reading their stories, you’ll find the courage to speak up about incontinence and to do something about it.